oscbyspro/Ultimathnum/README.md

 |  64-bit | I64    | U64      |

 Systems integers are intentionally simple so that the things you build with them may be simple.
-The only protocol requirements are multiplication and division algorithms for working with full precision in generic code, and byte swapping for efficient endianness conversions.
+The protocol only requires efficient byte-swapping and 2-by-1 division algorithms.

 <a name="nomenclature-trusted-input"/>